 - Milk: You can use dairy or non-dairy milk.

 - Vegetable oil: The oil in the recipe helps to moisturize the texture of the cake.

 - Sugar: The cookie butter itself is sweet, so you do not need to add too much sweetener.
 A spoonful of sugar or maple syrup is enough.
 I used brown sugar which has a mild sweetness.

 - Extra cookie butter and ice cream for topping.

 Add Biscoff spread into a microwave-safe mug.
 Microwave Biscoff spread for 20 – 30 seconds.
 It should be soft and runny.
-Add flour, baking powder, and a pinch of salt into the mug and mix well.
-Add milk, cookie spread, oil, sugar, and mix until just combined.
+Add all the remaining ingredients and mix with a fork or mini whisk until the batter is smooth.
 Microwave for 60 to 90 seconds.
-Remove from the microwave and top with a scoop of ice cream and drizzle warm Biscoff cookie butter.
+Remove from the microwave and top with a scoop of ice cream and drizzle with warm Biscoff cookie butter.